StemVibrations/STEM/docs/tutorials.rst

                        "gravity_axis": 1, # axis on which gravity works [x =0, y = 1, z = 2]
                        "contact_coefficient": 9.1e-7, # Hertzian contact coefficient between the wheel and the rail [N/m]
                        "contact_power": 1.0, # Hertzian contact power between the wheel and the rail [-]
-                       "initialisation_steps": 20, # number of time steps on which the gravity on the UVEC is
+                       "static_initialisation": False, # True if the analysis of the UVEC is static }
-                                                    # gradually increased [-]
-                       }

     # define the UVEC load